 ⚡ Key Takeaways

-Why Homeowner's Insurance Won't Help
+Why Your Homeowner's Insurance Won't Help

-This means filing a claim with State Farm, Allstate, USAA, or any other homeowner's insurer for termite damage is almost always a dead end.
+The practical result: filing a claim with your homeowner's insurer for termite damage almost always ends in denial.

 Your Real Protection: The Pest Control Contract